xieweiAlex/English_Learning/words/2022/words-Aug.md

 These corporate landlords now **dawning on** them that they made a big mistake in terms of buying into the housing market at a sky-high price. -

-By mid-November Crowhurst began **loitering** in the south Atlantic, drifting in circles in calm water.
-If he did the media and judges would scrutinize his logs and uncover the deception, whereas no one cares about the **runner-up**.
 I have no need to **prolong** the game … It has been a good game that must be ended.

 Not a **sphere** of influence, but a sphere of **insulation** around his own poorly run **shambolic** nation, sphere of insulation from himself.